bessinnica/Loc-markdig-azuredocs-test/articles/sql-database/sql-database-elastic-jobs-service-installation.md

     <tr>
     <td>ServiceVmSize</td>
     <td>Provides the VM size for usage within the Cloud Service.
 This parameter defaults to A0.
 Parameters values of A0/A1/A2/A3 are accepted which cause the worker role to use an ExtraSmall/Small/Medium/Large size, respectively.
-Fo more information on worker role sizes, see [Elastic Database jobs components and pricing](sql-database-elastic-jobs-overview.md#components-and-pricing).</td>
+Fo more information on worker role sizes, see <a href="sql-database-elastic-jobs-overview.md#components-and-pricing" data-raw-source="[Elastic Database jobs components and pricing](sql-database-elastic-jobs-overview.md#components-and-pricing)">Elastic Database jobs components and pricing</a>.</td>
 </tr>

 </table>